 Your credit isn't great, but it isn't terrible either.
 You've had your ups and downs and missed a payment here and there.
 Can you still be eligible for a card that offers perks like low interest and rewards?
 The answer is - Yes!
-With a FICO score starting from 660 - 670 and better, you can still be eligible for cards on advantageous terms.
+With an average FICO score, you can still be eligible for cards on advantageous terms.

 There are cards that offer cash back rewards, even for people without the very best credit history.
 You can get 1% cash back on purchases and watch your savings climb.
 Look for a card that offers a reasonable annual fee and interest rate for people with fair credit history.
 Let Credit-Land.com show you the options out there for people with fair credit.